dantasfiles/dantasfiles.github.io/_posts/2024-12-05-notes-on-princeton-cos-226.md

 - Make sure the dependency order is dealth with correctly in your algorithm, and that there are no cycles, so the recurrence will terminate

 ## 20. Maxflows & Mincuts
+- The greedy [Floyd-Fulkerson algorithm](https://en.wikipedia.org/wiki/Ford%E2%80%93Fulkerson_algorithm) is presented: "_Start with 0 flow.
+While there exists an augmenting path: Find an augmenting path P. Compute bottleneck capacity of P. Update flow on P by bottleneck capacity_."
+The [Edmonds-Karp algorithm](https://en.wikipedia.org/wiki/Edmonds%E2%80%93Karp_algorithm) uses breadth-first search to find the shortest path to augment.